 The Journey takes you through a prehistoric jungle where the trams are predictably attacked by Dinosaurs and then embroiled in a duel between the dinosaurs and Kong.
 The Ride uses air and water effects along with tram movement and is pretty immersive.
 Some of the action can be missed as it takes place on either side of you and it’s easy to be looking the wrong way when something exciting is going on behind you.

 The best effects are the swinging tram effects which do feel a lot like swinging across an abyss.
 The too and fro war of the beasts does provide a few

 Overall it feels a bit awkward. you are not really sure why during a tour of the studios suddenly you are thrust into this King Kong duel.
 But another way of looking at is you are getting a ride thrown into the tour without the need to queue.
 And it’s a pretty decent ride at that.

-After exiting the your moves on.
-Next stop is the Star cars where you get to see some famous cars from movies such as Back To Future, Jurassic Park and Fast and the Furious.
-In all honesty they have seen better days and could do with a good detailing.
+After exiting your tour moves on.
+The next stop is the Star Cars where you get to see some famous cars from movies such as Back To Future, Jurassic Park, and Fast and the Furious.
+In all honesty, they have seen better days and could do with a good detailing.

 Once the Tram

 Amity Island – Jaws